Hong Kong police charge five over legislature blast

-HONG KONG (Reuters) - Hong Kong police on Wednesday charged five men with conspiracy to arson over a small blast outside the legislature earlier this month.
+HONG KONG, Dec 23 (Reuters) - Hong Kong police on Wednesday charged five men with conspiracy to arson over a small blast outside the legislature earlier this month.

 The men aged 18-24 years would appear in court later on Wednesday, a police spokesman said.
 A sixth man aged 22 years had been released on bail without charge and would have to report to police in January.